zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getclassidinfo-method.md

 ## <a name="parameters"></a>Parameter
  `classId`
- [in] Die ID der Klasse für den die Informationen abgerufen werden soll.
+ [in] The ID of the class for which to get the information.

  `pModuleId`
- [out] Ein Zeiger auf die ID des übergeordneten Moduls der Klasse.
+ [out] A pointer to the ID of the parent module of the class.

  `pTypeDefToken`
- [out] Ein Zeiger auf das Metadatentoken für die Klasse.
+ [out] A pointer to the metadata token for the class.

 ## <a name="remarks"></a>Hinweise
- Der Profilercode kann Aufrufen [ICorProfilerInfo:: GetModuleMetaData](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getmodulemetadata-method.md) um eine Schnittstelle für die Metadaten für ein bestimmtes Modul zu erhalten.
+ The profiler code can call [ICorProfilerInfo::GetModuleMetaData](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-getmodulemetadata-method.md) to obtain a metadata interface for a given module.
 Das Metadatentoken, das an den Speicherort zurückgegeben wird, auf den durch `pTypeDefToken` verwiesen wird, kann anschließend für den Zugriff auf die Metadaten für die Klasse verwendet werden.

- Rufen Sie weitere Informationen zu generischen Typen mit [ICorProfilerInfo2:: Getclassidinfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassidinfo2-method.md).
+ To get more information for generic types, use [ICorProfilerInfo2::GetClassIDInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassidinfo2-method.md).

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h